NCAS-CMS/cfa-conventions/source/cfa.md

 dimensions may be spanned by variables containing aggregation instructions.

-### Standardized aggregation instructions<a name="Standardized-aggregation-instructions"></a>
+### Standardized aggregation instructions <a name="Standardized-aggregation-instructions"></a>

-The standardized aggregation instruction terms, all of which are mandatory, define the following variables:
+The standardized aggregation instruction `term` tokens, all of which are mandatory, define the following variables:

 `location`